 The Sceptre is thought to have been a gift to James IV from Pope Alexander VI in 1494.
 Along with the Crown of Scotland and the Sword of State, it is part of the Honours of Scotland – Scotland’s Crown jewels.
 The priceless treasures, all objects of immense significance, are on display at Edinburgh Castle.
 The Honours of Scotland are the oldest Crown jewels in Britain and among the oldest in Europe.

-The Sceptre is an example of High Renaissance Italian craftsmanship.
-Its finial (head), formed from a globe of polished rock crystal, is held up by stylised dolphins and three figures.
-These depict St Andrew, St James and the Virgin Mary.
+The Sceptre’s finial (head) is formed from a globe of polished rock crystal, held up by stylised dolphins and three figures.
+These depict St Andrew, St James the Great and the Virgin Mary.
 On top of the crystal globe sits a gold orb, capped with a single large pearl.

 In 1707, following the Act of Union between England and Scotland, they were locked in a chest and sealed away.
-It was only in 1818 that Sir Walter Scott, the famous novelist, rediscovered the Honours.
+In 1818 Sir Walter Scott, the famous novelist, rediscovered the Honours.

 The Sceptre is on loan from the Commissioners for the Keeping of the Regalia.